prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/documentation/system_overview.md

 * GHG Score
 * Workspace figures
     * Idle Usage Counter per workspace
-    * Best time in work hours (8 am to 5 PM) to use in terms of carbon intensity

 * Instrument figure
     * Estimated average electricuty/ carbon usage of the instrument per hour